shengbinmeng/ChromeShell/README.md

 ### Create the Android project

-In Eclipse with ADT, select File->Import...->Android->Existing Android Code Into Workspace，and choose chromeshell/ChromeShell to finish the import.
+In Eclipse with ADT, select File->Import...->Android->Existing Android Code Into Workspace, and choose chromeshell/ChromeShell to finish the import.
 Make sure in project.properties, target=android-21(or higher).

 ### Prepare the native libraries